 Roadmap to Tobacco Control Legislation

 Ministry of Popular Power for Health Resolution No. 030 of March 2, 2011 prohibits smoking in indoor public places, indoor workplaces and public transport, and regulates posting of smoke-free signs and penalties for violations.
-Ministry of Health Resolution No. 012 of February 8, 2006 regulates advertising and promotion of tobacco products.
-Ministry of Health Resolution No. 011 of February 8, 2006 regulates the sale of tobacco products, as well as the sale of products that resemble tobacco products or promote tobacco products.
 Ministry of Health Resolution No. 004 of January 9, 2014 regulates the content, size and format of health warnings on cigarette packing.
+Ministry of Health Resolution No. 071 of July 18, 2019 regulates tobacco advertising, promotion and sponsorship and the sale of tobacco products.
 All Ministry of Health resolutions were issued pursuant to powers granted in the Organic Law on Health.